ehren/ceto/README.md

 )
 ```

-Is this too much power?
+Too powerful?
 There's a macro for that:

 ```python
 defmacro(defmacro(args), args: [Node]: